larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 around on the screen right there.
 (43:37)
-That is actually the program reading input from the video sector and and sensing the light sort of tracking along the lines of of the cubes and so forth.
+That is actually the program reading input from the vidissector and and sensing the light sort of tracking along the lines of of the cubes and so forth.
 Whatever lines it finds in the scene.